 Our history dates back more than 100 years to the 1903 purchase of a struggling curtain rod company in Ogdensburg, New York, by local businessman Edgar A. Newell.
 Over the decades, the company has grown, often by acquiring brands built by entrepreneurs like Edgar Newell, that we are privileged to bring to consumers around the world.
-In April 2016, the combination of Newell Rubbermaid and Jarden Corporation marked the next chapter of our proud history, creating a new company – Newell Brands – with approximately $15 billion in annual sales and more than 45,000 employees worldwide.
-With top talent, market-leading brands, and a sharp focus on accelerated growth, the company is well-positioned for future success.
+In April 2016, the combination of Newell Rubbermaid and Jarden Corporation marked the next chapter of our proud history, creating a new company – Newell Brands.
+With top talent, market-leading brands and a sharp focus on innovation, Newell Brands is well-positioned to become a transformative consumer goods company.

 2017Newell Brands acquires Sistema Plastics, a leading provider of innovative food storage containers, primarily under the Sistema® brand, Smith Mountain Industries, a leading provider of premium home fragrance products, primarily under the WoodWick® Candle brand, and Chesapeake Bay Candle®, a leading developer, manufacturer and marketer of premium candles and other home fragrance products, focused on consumer wellness and natural fragrance.